NIH-CIPS/RE3/ReadMe.txt

 	-nospec			Not running for a specific exam (overrides config) -p			Look at only pediatric patients
-	-public			Put dose reports in the public folder (used by the Web UI).
-	-r "date"		Creating a report from pre-existing data for the date Format date as YYYYMMDD-YYYYMMDD.
+	-public			Put dose report in a "public" folder, used by the Web UI -r "date"		Creating a report from pre-existing data for the date Format date as YYYYMMDD-YYYYMMDD.
 	-prot "protocol"	Running for only a specific protocol